 Following a methodological introduction and an examination of institutional approaches, we will proceed to examine the different ways in which political institutions are structured around the world and their implications for governance, participation, and political outcomes.
 We will then focus on country-case studies divided into three sets on a democratic continuum.
-First we will focus on established democracies, including Britain and India; and then transitional democracies including Mexico and South Africa, and finally non-democracies including Iran and China.
-It is expected that at the end of the course, students would have gained skills for comparative political analysis; and enhanced their knowledge and understanding of the different ways in which politics is conducted around the world; as well as grasped the consequences and implications for these differences.
+First we will focus on established democracies, including Britain and India; and then non-democracies including Iran and China, and finally transitional democracies including Mexico and South Africa.
+It is expected that at the end of the course, students would have: (a) gained skills for comparative political analysis; (b) enhanced their knowledge and understanding of the different ways in which politics is conducted around the world; and (c) grasped the consequences and implications for these differences.